Sewing Machine Fun is reader-supported! If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

 Tutorial: how to embroider a baby blanket

-Any other embroidery blanks and Dollar Tree to look out for?
+Any other embroidery blanks at Dollar Tree to look out for?

 I’m always looking for cheap embroidery blanks to practice on and even gift.
 While Dollar Tree doesn’t always have the best quality of blanks, sometimes they really nail it.
 Anything else you like to embroider from Dollar Tree?